StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 <br/>

-I can then look at a summary of the coefficients I estmated for my model, and print out an interpretation.
+I can look at a summary of the coefficients I estimated for this model, and print out an interpretation.

 ``` r
 # Model summary.